vfulco/mongo-backup-s3/README.md

 * Choose which backup will be restore from `DEFAULT_BACKUP_DIR` backup directory
 * Choose if you want to conserve the older database
-* Choose the schema for you restoration
+* Choose the schema for your restoration
 * Choose the future database name
 * Before each choice, you can see a proposal base on your configuration and your last backup